rehmanNRY/ResearchHub/README.md

 ### 9. Analytics and Reporting
 - Analytics dashboards for users to track metrics related to their research contributions, including download counts, citation counts, and user engagement statistics.

-## 🚀 Live Demo
-- Check out the live demo of the application (link to be added once deployed).

 ## 🛠️ Tech Stack
 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: PHP